null31/lolisafe/README.md

 ## Running in production mode

-1. Ensure you have at least [Node.js](https://nodejs.org/en/download/) v16.x or newer, and [Yarn](https://yarnpkg.com/getting-started/install#install-corepack) v1.x installed (incompatible with Yarn v2.x).
+1. Ensure you have at least [Node.js](https://nodejs.org/en/download/) v18.x or newer, and [Yarn](https://yarnpkg.com/getting-started/install#install-corepack) v1.x installed (incompatible with Yarn v2.x).

 > **Note**
-> Fully compatible up to Node.js v18.x (untested with Node.js v20.x).
+> Compatible up to Node.js v20.x.
 > I recommend using [Volta](https://github.com/volta-cli/volta) to ensure you will always have & use the correct Node.js and Yarn versions for lolisafe, even if the requirements change in future updates.
 >
 > If you want to use this on Docker, please check out the [docker directory](https://github.com/BobbyWibowo/lolisafe/tree/safe.fiery.me/docker) instead.